sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 So why not just use these deviations (i.e., the extent to which each student’s grade differs from the mean grade in their tutorial)?
-Remember, a variance is just the average of a bunch of squared deviations, so let’s do that.
+Remember, a variance is just the average of a bunch of squared deviations, so let us do that.
 Mathematically, we could write it like this:

 .. math:: \frac{\sum_{ik} \left( X_{ik} - \bar{X}_k \right)^2}{N}